vincentyang01/PokemonApp/README.md

+README
+This CLI App was made as the Mod 1 Final Project for the Flatiron Boocamp Software Engineer course.

+This a Pokemon app made with data from a JSON file of Generation 1 Pokemon.
+It is written in Ruby and allows users to search, find/filter, and compare Pokemon.

+To install, clone the repo, and 'bundle install' in order to resolve dependencies.
+Migrate the database with 'rake db:migrate' and seed the data with 'rake db:seed'.
+Start up the application by running 'ruby tools/run.rb'.

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.